aws/aws-eks-best-practices/content/scalability/docs/control-plane.md

 Scaling large applications requires infrastructure to adapt to become fully ready (e.g. warming load balancers).
 To control the speed of scaling make sure you are scaling based on the right metrics for your application.
 CPU and memory scaling may not accurately predict your application constraints and using custom metrics (e.g. requests per second) in Kubernetes Horizontal Pod Autoscaler (HPA) may be a better scaling option.

 To use a custom metric see the examples in the [Kubernetes documentation](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/#autoscaling-on-multiple-metrics-and-custom-metrics).
+If you have more advanced scaling needs or need to scale based on external sources (e.g. AWS SQS queue) then use [KEDA](https://keda.sh) for event based workload scaling.

 ## Scale nodes and pods down safely